inlbk/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ==========
 One of the most exciting areas in all of data science right now is wearable computing.
 Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.
 The experimental data used in generating the data set HARmeanByPair was collected and preserved in the Human Activity Recognition (HAR) database from recordings of subjects performing activities of daily living while carrying a waist-mounted smartphone with embedded inertial sensors.

 Experiments were carried out with a group of 30 volunteers within an age bracket of 19-48 years.
-Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
+Each person performed six activities (Walking, Walking upstairs, Walking downstairs, Sitting, Standing, Lying) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity data was captured at a constant rate of 50Hz.
 The experiments were video-recorded and the data was labeled manually.
-The obtained dataset was randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.
+The obtained dataset was randomly partitioned into two sets, where 70% of the volunteers were selected for generating the training data and 30% the test data.

-The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
-The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
-The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
-From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

-A full description of the experiment is available at the site where the data was obtained: “http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones”
+A full description of the experiment is available at URL “http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones”

 Experimental Data